Claire Jacques, Clin. Dip, BA (Hons), MBACP (Reg)

 In addition to my private client work I have worked in the charitable sector as a counsellor at the Metanoia Counselling and Psychotherapy Service (Ealing, London) and The Listening Centre (as a counsellor and assessor) which offers a low-cost counselling service in Oxford.

 From 2009 onwards I spent several years working in the community with Mind supporting people with severe and enduring mental health diagnoses.
 This was the catalyst for embarking on my first counselling training in 2011.
+I also have previous experience of working in psychiatric settings (in-patient and out-patient).

 I have headed up diversity & inclusion groups in organisations since 2007 and so working with and respecting difference is a core part of my practice.
 I am also familiar with mentoring and coaching approaches.